the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit01/labs/lab0_types/_index.md

 fix modulo link (functions lesson in unit 0)
 {{< /devnote >}}

 In this lab we'll explore the idea of functional programming and data types.
 In functional programming, we think of functions as transformations.
-They take any number of **arguments** and they change them into a **return value**.
+They take any number of **parameters** and they change them into a **return value**.

 Remember the structure of a Python function?